This split pea vegetarian and vegan soup is quick to make and delicious as a hearty snack or dinner.

 - salt and pepper (if not using broth)

-- 1 cup split peas (I use dry, organic split peas)
+- 1 cup split peas (I like dry, organic split peas)

 - 4-6 cups water or vegetable broth